 - Academic faculty interested in gaining international experience

 - Faculty seeking collaborative research opportunities with Canadian colleagues

 - Researchers with an active interest in Canada or North America

 The VIS program runs year-round.
 However, faculty are often occupied with teaching during the regular academic year (Term I: Sept.
 1 – Dec.
 31; Term II: Jan.
 1 – April 30).
 Fewer courses are offered in the Spring (April-June) and Summer (July- August) semesters, and many faculty are involved in research activities at that time.
 July and August are typically summer vacation months for many Canadians.

 The VIS program is offered at the main campus of Brock University and by all participating academic units.

-It is important to note that Brock University can only accommodate a limited number of participants in the Visiting International Scholar program and cannot guarantee acceptance.
+- Brock can only accommodate a limited number of participants in the Visiting International Scholars Program